A federal partnership captures the layered synergy of space, aircraft, and ground observations

 Among other tasks, SatCORPS produces satellite retrievals of radiation and cloud properties over and around ARM atmospheric observatories and during ARM field campaigns.
 Together, these sky and ground observation systems help provide a more complete picture of the atmospheric column.

 “NASA takes those observations and applies corrections and algorithms to produce easily usable products,” says Adam Varble, a scientist at Pacific Northwest National Laboratory (PNNL) in Richland, Washington, who uses ARM data.

-Data from NASA’s Langley group are available from the ARM Data Center—generally within 48 hours of when they are collected.
+Data from NASA’s Langley group are available from the ARM Data Services—generally within 48 hours of when they are collected.

 Yet despite the speed and logic of such coordinated satellite data, says ARM Technical Director Jim Mather, “I get the sense this is an undervalued data set.
 Many of the newer researchers may not be aware of it.”